 Domestic Employees- Workers' Comp & Insurance

-Sharing the following form GTM Payroll.
+Sharing the following from GTM Payroll.

 Preparing a nanny contract.
 Setting up payroll and tax withholdings.
 Making sure your nanny is ready to care for your children.
 These tasks are at the top of your family’s list when you hire an in-home caregiver to look after your children.
 Getting worker’s compensation insurance?
 That may not be as obvious a “to do” but a lack of coverage can be a critical and costly mistake for families.